ycthao/ResponsivePortfolio/README.md

 contact.html        - have my contact info on how to reach me portfolio.html      - to display the projects I have worked on.

+Must include:
+- A navbar
+- A responsive layout
+- Responsive images

 ## Portfolio link's ##

 Main page: